Agnij-Mallick/maths_formulae/README.md

 In the subsequent sections I will describe the LaTeX code and the organisation of the files within this project.
 If you only want access to the book, I would suggest downloading the *main.pdf* file.

-**The book is currently being transitioned from a monolithic file into smaller, readable subfiles.
-If you see this message please download the *original.pdf* file in the directory *_v1* to access the full book.**

 ## Page Size and Border
 The page size and borders have been optimised for an Amazon Kindle 6" screen.
 Through multiple trials, I have found the B5 paper to be the best fit for the Kindle Screen.
 The document options *openany* and *oneside* have been used to make this book better suited for digital use.